marchfun1/cloudflare-ddns/README-EN.md

 recordtype2="A"
 proxied2="false"
 ```
-Taking any domain as an example, for the domain www.google.com, zonename1 would be google.com and recordname1 would be www.
+Taking any domain as an example, for the domain `www.google.com`, `zonename1` would be `google.com` and `recordname1` would be `www`.
+If `recordname1` is empty, the root domain record `google.com` will be updated.
 After making the modifications, save and exit.

 Enter the following at the terminal to run the script:
 ```shell